 Across many industries, lots of people are in business.
 They will work in trade sectors with particular bodies representing them.

 As a contractor, your business may be able to pay for these membership fees or subscriptions.
-If these benefit your business, you may also be able to claim tax relief.
+If these benefit your business, you may also receive a professional membership tax deduction.

 If you are employed or self-employed and your business subscriptions fall within those allowed, you can claim for these via your Self-Assessment tax return.

-Further HMRC guidelines surrounding a claim for subscriptions
+More HMRC guidelines surrounding a professional subscriptions tax deduction

 HMRC will allow you to claim membership fees paid to approved professional organisations.
-You can claim these as expenses through your business, which will be tax-free.
+There is a HMRC professional subscriptions list and this shows which organisations they approve.
+Therefore, if your body(s) or organisation(s) appear on this HMRC-approved subscriptions list, you can claim these as expenses through your business and they will be tax-free.